-My long term career goal is to become Senior Vice President and Head of Global Information Security Group in a major Information Security corporation such as $25 billion Cisco, $5 billion CheckPoint or $5 billion Netscreen.
-I plan to achieve that position after acquiring the necessary tools and experience required to manage a large-scale global business by completing my MBA, starting as Product Manager and working my way up.
+My long-term career goal is to become Senior Vice President and Head of Global Information Security Group in a major Information Security corporation such as $25 billion Cisco, $5 billion CheckPoint, or $5 billion Netscreen.
+I plan to achieve that position after acquiring the necessary tools and experience required to manage a large-scale global business by completing my MBA, starting as a Product Manager, and working my way up.

-In future positions I will be faced daily with situations which require interpersonal skills: interviewing a job applicant, rewarding an employee, providing constructive criticism, etc. While there is sometimes a suggested textbook solution to these situations, great skill is required to adapt the general solution to the particular case.
+In future positions, I will be faced daily with situations that require interpersonal skills: interviewing a job applicant, rewarding an employee, providing constructive criticism, etc. While there is sometimes a suggested textbook solution to these situations, great skill is required to adapt the general solution to the particular case.
 I look forward to improving my “soft skills” by taking classes like “Leading Organization” or “Organizational Culture and Culture Change”.
-Here, I can refine my skills with “hands on” experience in a forgiving environment.
+Here, I can refine my skills with “hands-on” experience in a forgiving environment.

 I feel that Tuck is the place to receive my MBA education.
-The close community, the unique geographical location and the strong emphasis the MBA program has on team players and teamwork creates a special atmosphere.
+The close community, the unique geographical location, and the strong emphasis the MBA program has on team players and teamwork create a special atmosphere.
 I feel most comfortable learning and exchanging ideas in this type of environment.
 Its informality allows me to easily open up and express my opinion or risk making a mistake.
 This special trait reflects also in the Tuck alumni community.
-Talking to Tuck students and Alumni, I was impressed with their willingness to go to great length to assist each other.
+Talking to Tuck students and Alumni, I was impressed with their willingness to go to great lengths to assist each other.